She-Ra: Princess of Power: Reboot

-Live Action series
+Live-action series

 On September 13, 2021, Amazon announced that a live action She-Ra series is in development with DreamWorks Animation serving as an executive producer as the series will be a new, standalone story and will not be connected to the animated show.
 It was announced that Nicole Kassell will direct the series.
+Heidi Schreck joined the series as writer and executive-producer by October 2024.